AnggaR96s/Reforestation/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Writing with a broken pencil is pointless.